DefGuard/docs/activity-log/activity-log-streaming/activity-log-integrations/logstash-integration-guide.md

 ### Add Logstash destination

-In defguard UI with an administrator account, go into  settings page and choose `Activity log streaming`.
+In Defguard UI with an administrator account, go into  settings page and choose `Activity log streaming`.

 Click `Add new` and choose `Vector` destination.